 - 1.5% 5-year compound annual growth

 - FDI Inflow:

-Enforcement of property rights and contracts is secure, but regulation of real estate is complex and inefficient.
-France is a strong defender of intellectual property rights.
+Property rights and enforcement of contracts are secure, but real estate regulation is complex and inefficient.
+Robust laws protect intellectual property rights.
 An independent judiciary and the rule of law are firmly established.
-Although the government actively promotes transparency, accountability, and civic participation, corruption persists in such sectors as public works and the defense industry.
+Even though the government actively promotes a strong anticorruption legal framework, corruption remains a problem in procurement in such sectors as public works, defense, and wherever else business and politics overlap.

-The top individual income tax rate is 45 percent, and the top corporate tax rate is 34.3 percent.
+The top individual income tax rate is 45 percent, and the top corporate tax rate has been cut to 28 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 45.2 percent of total domestic income.
-Government spending has amounted to 57.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.9 percent of GDP.
-Public debt is equivalent to 96.8 percent of GDP.
+The overall tax burden equals 46.1 percent of total domestic income.
+Government spending has amounted to 55.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.7 percent of GDP.
+Public debt is equivalent to 98.5 percent of GDP.

 France’s reputation as a country that respects the prerogatives of business owners is still well deserved, but the time it takes to start a business and to handle construction permits has increased.
 Powerful labor unions and France’s Yellow Vest movement have slowed efforts to enact labor reform.
 The government’s efforts to slim down the large and heavily subsidized public sector have progressed slowly.